 Once you have customized an object, you can apply that customization to another object or group of objects.

 - Select the object from which you want to copy the styles

 - Right-click and choose Copy Styles or press Alt/Option + C

 - Select the object where you want to apply those styles

 - Right-click and choose Paste Styles or press Alt/Option + V

-Set Default Styles
+Set Default Style for Icons

-- Click on the empty area of any page
+- Select any icon on the page

 When you are tweaking your design, you may need to swap out an icon for a preferable one – but want to avoid the hassle of resizing and styling the new, replacement icon.
 That’s where Replace comes in handy: